 MacBook Pro (16 inch) – Powerful Graphics Card

-Many deem the MacBook Pro as hands down the best laptop for video editing in 2020.
+The MacBook Pro is most certainly one of the best laptops for video editing out there at the moment.
+Many even deem the MacBook Pro is hands down the best laptop for video editing in 2020.
 The screen offers a stunning display and because the unit is so slim and light it lacks the bulkiness that some other 16” laptops seem to have.
 The higher resolution of the MacBook also makes video editing a dream.
 And with some of Apple’s updates as seen in this particular model, the editing experience is even more powerful.
 The graphics card alone makes this laptop definitely one of the best picks of this year.